 Every Floor Is A Dance Floor™

 My name is Reid Walley, and I’m that weirdo that’s constantly dancing in my chair at a coffeehouse.
-As I write this, I’m at Philz Coffee Ice Blocks in Midtown Sacramento – listening to FYI Chris – Mar 2017 by Balamii on Mixcloud! 🙂
+As I write this in 2018, I’m at Philz Coffee Ice Blocks in Midtown Sacramento – listening to FYI Chris – Mar 2017 by Balamii on Mixcloud!

 During the summer of 1980, I met 4 guys who were Popping on the mildly-windy slightly-sand-covered concrete patio on the west side of the since-defunct Belmont Plaza Olympic Pool in Long Beach, CA. Their robot dance moves and coordinated 4-person routines stunned me – I was amazed and in awe!
 And the one song they danced to the most – and has been my dance song anthem ever since – is Cameo’s Shake Your Pants.
 Randomly meeting those guys, hearing Cameo‘s jam, and learning the back slide, arm wave, and other basic popping moves TRANSFORMED MY LIFE!